Law Firm News & Recent Verdicts

 A Ventura County Judge has granted a Motion for Summary Judgment filed by Ben Coats, ruling that his physician client was not negligent in performing a colonoscopy on a patient.
 The patient, a colon cancer survivor, alleged that subsequent to the colonoscopy he developed severe and permanent bowel dysfunction.
 The Court found that the actions of the physician were not the legal cause of his medical complaints, and entered judgment in favor of the physician.

-Ben Coats Earns Defense Verdict in Med-Mal Case
+Defense Verdict Obtained in Med-Mal Case

 Ben Coats successfully defended an interventional cardiologist accused of malpractice in a Ventura courtroom in February.
 The plaintiff alleged the physician was negigent in placing stents in her renal branch areteries for treatment of her Fibromuscular Dysplasia, a condition which causes restriction of the blood flow, hypertension, and can lead to kidney damage.
 With the aid of expert testimony and high technology, Coats was able to persuade the jury that stenting was an acceptable and appropriate treatment for the condition.
 This was the fourth defense verdict for Coats in the last nine months.
 The other cases involved two claims of wrongful death and one of severe and permanent brain damage in a 25 year old man.